pwmt/pwmt.github.io/projects/girara/index.md

 ## Wide range of features

 * Map certain key bindings to specific functions
-* Usage of so-called bufferd commands that allows the user to map whole words like *foo* and *bar* to functions
+* Usage of so-called buffered commands that allows the user to map whole words like *foo* and *bar* to functions
 * Respond to mouse events like clicking/releasing of certain buttons, scrolling and even mouse movement